Showing posts with label sapphires. Show all posts

 A sapphire's color is the single most important characteristic in determining its value.
 More vital than its clarity, since, unlike diamonds, there are few clean natural sapphires (or rubies) in nature.

-While sapphires are mined all over the world, the top quality ones come from (in best to next best order): 1) Kashmir, 2) Burma, 3) Ceylon/Sri Lanka and 4) Elsewhere (like Australia, Madagascar, Thailand and the USA among other places).
-It comes as no surprise that no new sapphires are mined in the most coveted areas like Kashmir or Ceylon making those sapphires rare, expensive and thus, unaffordable for the average person.
+While sapphires are mined all over the world, the top quality ones come from (in best to next best order): 1) Kashmir, 2) Burma, 3) Ceylon/Sri Lanka and 4) Elsewhere (including Australia, Madagascar, Thailand and the USA among other places).
+It comes as no surprise that no new sapphires are mined in the most coveted areas like Kashmir or Sri Lanka making those sapphires rare, expensive and thus, unaffordable for the average person.

 Moreover, sapphires (and other gems) need skillful hands to clean, cut, polish and craft them into fine jewelry.
 Ok,